LinusKay/BloodHound-Tools/DBCreator/README.md

 # BloodHound Database Creator

 This python script will generate a randomized data set for testing BloodHound features and analysis.
+Contains a modified version of DBCreator.py by Corkster919 https://github.com/BloodHoundAD/BloodHound-Tools/issues/22#issuecomment-821415956, with correct to avoid violation of unique ID constraints.

 ## Requirements